robertreed4501/robertreed4501/README.md

 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on anything cool
 - 🤔 I’m looking for help with Getting a Job
-- 💬 Ask me about music theory, electricity, audio engineering, vacuum tubes,
+- 💬 Ask me about music theory, electricity, audio engineering, vacuum tubes, farming, life....
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/robertreed4501)
 - 😄 Pronouns: He/Him